MoneyLion/front-end-code-review-challenge/README.md

 3. Push your local clone up to your private repository while preserving history.
 4. Create a pull request in your private repo to merge the `feature-art-search` branch into the `main` branch.
 5. Add a review of the code as though you were looking at a colleague's work.
-   * Give feedback both for anything dangerous and anything that could be improved.
+6. Share your private repo with `jeromedane` or the reviewer(s) requested when you were sent this challenge

+### Details

+* This exercise should _probably_ take you 30 minutes to an hour.
-   * We're measuring for how well you spot and call things out.
+* We're looking to see how you think and measuring for how well you spot and call things out.
+* Give feedback for anything dangerous and anything that could be improved.
 * Feel free to make any suggestions for code reorganization or alternate approaches.
-6. Share your private repo with `jeromedane` or the reviewer(s) requested when you were sent this challenge

 ## Development